Skip to Main Content

 Part 1: Find your assigned persona group and read the prompt:

-• Group 1: You are an internet troll, find a pro anti-vaccination meme you’ll use to spam on twitter.
+• Task: Find an anti-AI-in-education meme you’ll use to spam on X.

-• Group 3: You are the mother of a vaccine injured child, find a news source that discusses a similar situation to yours.
+• Task: Find a news source that discusses a similar situation to yours.

 Part 2: Put all of the pieces of information together, whether on a digital board or printed out on a table.
 Examine each object as they relate to the topic and to each other.